COVID-19 – FAQs

-You are more likely to catch the infection through the air if you are next to someone infected than from a surface.
-Thorough cleaning surfaces with disinfectant or soap is very effective; but this does rely on proper disinfection and good hand hygiene.
+You are more likely to catch the infection through the air, if you are next to someone infected, than from a surface.
+Thorough cleaning of surfaces with disinfectant or soap is very effective; but this does rely on proper disinfection and good hand hygiene.
 Make sure to use a good household cleaning spray or wipe, according to the label instructions, including precautions you should take when applying the product, such as wearing gloves and making sure you have good ventilation during use of the product.
 In addition to healthcare workers and other front-line staff, cleaners, caretakers and concierges play an important role in keeping people in their buildings protected from COVID-19.

 Public Health guidance on protection against the COVID-19 virus includes:

 - Cleaning and disinfect the ‘high-touch’ surfaces that many people come in contact with.
 These include phones, tables, bedside tables, door handles, light switches, counter tops, desks, keyboards, tablets, toilets and sinks.
 In addition, clean any surfaces that may have blood, stool, or body fluids on them.

 - Avoiding touching high-contact surfaces in public.